 - Providing a reliable evidence-base for decision-making;

 - Providing information of use to the culture sector and potential financiers.

 As such, it is essential that statistics on the cultural and creative industries, as well as culture sector professionals, are readily available to the general public.

 Why is it needed?

-The European Commission relies on statistical information to contribute to decision making; accurate information on issues such as the contribution of cultural industries to the economy, or the jobs created by the culture sector can assist in the development of effective policies.
+The European Commission relies on statistical information to contribute to decision making; accurate information on the contribution of cultural industries to the economy and employment can assist in the development of effective policies.